-Developing New Wave Function Approximations.
 Whether dealing with ground or excited states, current methods for modeling large groups of electrons are either too expensive or too unreliable to provide the desired degree of predictive power in a wide range of molecular and materials systems.
 These include the multi-metal catalytic cores of many enzymes, various strongly correlated functional materials, and the charge-transfer relays responsible for moving electrons in and out of reaction centers in both natural and artificial photosynthesis.
-Our group is pursuing new directions in wave function approximation to help meet these challenges, including variational analogues of the coupled cluster expansion, functional forms that can relax themselves in the presence of their own excited state linear response, and wave function stenciling, in which one wave function component detects and deletes the unwanted portions of another.
+Our group is pursuing new directions in wave function approximation to help meet these challenges, including excited-state-specific perturbation theory, functional forms that can relax themselves in the presence of their own linear response, and wave function stenciling, in which one wave function component detects and deletes the unwanted portions of another.
 As in all areas of our work, this research requires careful consideration of the intersections between physical approximation and algorithmic efficacy.

-QMCPACK.
-As partners in the Center for Predictive Simulation of Functional Materials (CPSFM) we contribute to the QMCPACK software package, an open-source and highly-parallel suite of methods for quantum Monte Carlo simulations in molecules and materials.
-Two major goals of CPSFM are to make QMC methods more black-box and to reduce their dependence on DFT-based molecular orbitals.
-We assist with both of these efforts through our work on wave function optimization methods.
+We contribute to the QMCPACK software package, an open-source and highly-parallel suite of methods for quantum Monte Carlo simulations in molecules and materials.
+Two major goals of the wider QMCPACK community are to make QMC methods more black-box and to reduce their dependence on DFT-based molecular orbitals.
+We assist with both of these efforts by improving VMC optimization methods.